-On or around January 18, 2019 (and discovered on January 23, 2019), the Center for Sight & Hearing was the victim of a security incident whereby an unauthorized individual gained access to a Center for Sight & Hearing email account.
-As a result of this unauthorized access, there is a possibility that the individual may have also accessed or acquired personal information which was contained in the email inbox.
+On or around January 18, 2019 (and discovered on January 23, 2019), the Center for Sight & Hearing was the victim of a security incident, whereby an unauthorized individual gained access to a Center for Sight & Hearing email account through the use of malware in order to commit a fraudulent wire fund transfer.
+By information received from an outside forensics firm on February 21, 2019, the Center for Sight & Hearing learned that certain personal information was contained in the email inbox.

 What Information Was Involved

-For Wisconsin residents, please provide a written request if you wish for the Center for Sight & Hearing to identify the exact personal information of yours that may have been accessed.
+For Wisconsin residents, please provide a written request if you wish Center for Sight & Hearing to identify the exact personal information of yours that may have been accessed.

 What We Are Doing

-As a result of the breach, we secured our internal system and hired an outside forensics firm to investigate the specific details of the incident.
-In order to secure our system, the Center for Sight & Hearing implemented a password management system and Multi-Factor Authentication which requires a multi-digit code and password for log in.
-These changes to our network infrastructure will prevent these types of breaches from occurring in the future.
+As a result of the breach, the Center for Sight & Hearing secured its internal system and hired an outside forensics firm to investigate the specific details of the incident.
+In order to secure its system, the Center for Sight & Hearing implemented a password management system and Multi-Factor Authentication, which requires a multi-digit code and password for log in.
+These changes to network infrastructure will prevent these types of breaches from occurring in the future.